Criotech/RN-Grocery-ShoppingAppUi/README.md

-A React-Native UI template of a Grocery Shopping App initially designed in flutter by ahkohd (github.com/ahkohd).
+A React-Native UI template of a Grocery Shopping App.

+initially designed in flutter by ahkohd (github.com/ahkohd) i decided to code it in react-native😉

 Design screens are on [Uplabs.](https://www.uplabs.com/posts/grocery-shopping-full-app) It's premium, purchase it if you want to use it commercially.